Much of Vivendi U.S. shareholder lawsuit dismissed

-Vivendi SA has won the dismissal of much of what remained in a nearly decade-old U.S. lawsuit accusing the French media company of misleading shareholders about its finances in connection with a $46 billion merger.
+Feb 1 Vivendi SA (VIV.PA) has won the dismissal of much of what remained in a nearly decade-old U.S. lawsuit accusing the French media company of misleading shareholders about its finances in connection with a $46 billion merger.

 The investors contended that Vivendi, former Chief Executive Jean-Marie Messier and former Chief Financial Officer Guillaume Hannezo made materially false or misleading statements about the company's health following Vivendi's three-way merger in 2000 with Seagram Co and Canal Plus.